-Peter Sanderson is a divorced, straight-laced, uptight attorney who still loves his ex-wife and can't figure out what he did wrong to make her leave him.
-However, Peter's trying to move on, and he's smitten with a brainy, bombshell barrister he's been chatting with online.
+Peter Sanderson (Steve Martin) is a divorced, straight-laced, uptight attorney who still loves his ex-wife and can't figure out what he did wrong to make her leave him.
+However, Peter's trying to move on, and he's smitten with a brainy, bombshell lawyer with whom he's been chatting on-line.
 However, when she comes to his house for their first face-to-face, she isn't refined, isn't Ivy League, and isn't even a lawyer.
-Instead, it's Charlene, a prison escapee who's proclaiming her innocence and wants Peter to help her clear her name.
-But Peter wants nothing to do with her, prompting the loud and shocking Charlene to turn Peter's perfectly ordered life upside down, jeopardizing his effort to get back with his wife and woo a billion dollar client.Written by
+Instead, it's Charlene Morton (Queen Latifah), a prison escapee who's proclaiming her innocence and wants Peter to help her clear her name.
+But Peter wants nothing to do with her, prompting the loud and shocking Charlene to turn Peter's perfectly ordered life upside down, jeopardizing his effort to get back with his wife, and win a billion-dollar client.Written by

 Sujit R. Varma

 19 of 20 people found this review helpful.

 Was this review helpful to you?